 The scope of this post is limited to the study of context switches in various communication and synchronization primitives in distributed systems mainly focus on the following:

 • Message Passing

 • Remote Procedure Calls (RPC)

 • Distributed Shared Memory (DSM)

-At receiving end, after receiving a datagram by the service the data is sent to application in User Space from Kernel module, which involves the context switch.
-Same process is done back and forth to send and receive data with respective context switching in Message passing scheme of communication.
+At receiving end, after receiving a datagram by the service, the data is sent to the application in User Space from Kernel module, which involves the context switch.
+The same process is done back and forth to send and receive data with respective context switching in Message passing scheme of communication.

 Remote Procedure Calls (RPC)

-RPC communication models aims to achieve the results of normal procedure call but in distributed environment.
-RPC is a level of abstraction on top of message passing and since, the nature of procedure call is continuous RPC follows a synchronous communication methodology.
+RPC communication models aim to achieve the results of a regular procedure call but in a distributed environment.
+RPC is a level of abstraction on top of message passing, and since, the nature of procedure call is continuous RPC follows a synchronous communication methodology.
 Four components in RPC are:

 • User – In user space